 Jérôme and Yvette met while freediving in the Philippines in 2015.
 He is a trained computer programmer but prefers spending his time underwater.
 Jérôme comes from a family of teachers, loves teaching scuba and freediving and can play a mean piano.

-Yvette and Diana met while living and freediving in Indonesia.
+Yvette and Diana met while living and freediving in Indonesia back in 2016.
 Diana is an Ocean lover, Oceanographer, Submersible Pilot, Freediving Instructor, Yoga Instructor and Marine Conservationist.

 She believes sharing knowledge, information and her special and unique connection to the ocean can get people to understand the importance of caring and protecting it, as we know very little about it.